 "I have here an article which I took from Tintzin Fyral.
 It is an ivory tube carved on one side with odd runes and on the other with characters spelling out your name.
-I wonder what might be the purpose of the tube, perhaps you will allow me this favor."
+I wonder what might be the purpose of the tube, and whether you claim it as your property, or whether it might have been a gift, either to Tamurello or to Faude Carfilhiot."